typhonjs-backbone-parse/backbone-parse-es6/README.md

 This repository contains several pre-packed downloads in the `dist/` directory.
 There are AMD, CJS, and Global distributions that contain the Backbone and Parse libraries.
 The "global-inclusive" bundle includes the latest Parse (1.7.1), jQuery (2.2.1) and Underscore (1.8.3) libraries.

-API documentation can be found in the `docs/` directory and online here: http://js.docs.typhonrt.org/typhonjs-parse/backbone-parse-es6/
+API documentation can be found online here: http://js.docs.typhonrt.org/typhonjs-parse/backbone-parse-es6/

 For original Backbone Docs, License, Tests, pre-packed downloads, see: